kim87047285/my-awesome-project/README.md

-Steven's Stamp Collection App
+Join's Stamp Collection APP

-About Jolin's Stamps
+---

-Jolin has been collecting stamps since 1981, she has wide variety of Chinese stamps
+# About

-New York Times Raves this is the best stamp of the ages!
+Stuff about Jolin's Stamps here...